 Lead Acid Battery: Working, Construction and Charging/Discharging

-Almost every portable and handheld device consist a battery.
-The battery is a storage device where energy is stored to provide the power whenever needed.
+Almost every portable and handheld device consists of a battery.
+The battery is a storage device where energy is stored to provide power whenever needed.
 There are different types of batteries available in this modern electronics world, among them Lead Acid battery is commonly used for high power supply.
-Usually Lead Acid batteries are bigger in size with hard and heavy construction, they can store high amount of energy and generally used in automobiles and inverters.
+Usually Lead Acid batteries are bigger in size with hard and heavy construction; they can store a high amount of energy and are generally used in automobiles and inverters.

-Even after getting competition with Li-ion batteries, Lead acid batteries demand is increasing day by day, because they are cheaper and easy-to-handle in comparison with Li-ion batteries.
-As per some market research India Lead Acid Battery Market is projected to grow at CAGR of over 9% during 2018-24.
+Even after getting competition from Li-ion batteries, lead-acid batteries are increasing day by day, because they are cheaper and easier to handle in comparison with Li-ion batteries.
+As per some market research Indian Lead Acid Battery Market is projected to grow at a CAGR of over 9% during 2018-24.
 So, it has huge market demand in Automation, Automotive, and Consumer Electronics.
-Altough most of the Electric vehicle comes with Lithion-ion batteries, but still there are many electric two wheeler which use Lead Acid battries to power the vehicle.
+Although most Electric vehicles come with Lithium-ion batteries, there are still many electric two-wheeler which use Lead Acid batteries to power the vehicle.
+A deep exploration of lead acid battery working mechanisms is needed by engineers and technicians, and anyone associated with energy storage systems.
+This book covers in detail the lead acid battery construction and working, the chemical reactions involved, charging methods applied, and their actual applications.

-In previous tutorial we learned about Lithium-ion batteries, here we will understand the Working, construction and applications of Lead Acid Batteries.
+In the previous tutorial, we learned about Lithium-ion batteries.
+Here, we will understand the Working, construction and applications of Lead Acid Batteries.
 We will also learn about charging/discharging ratings, requirements and safety of Lead Acid Batteries.

 What is a Lead Acid Battery?
-If we break the name Lead Acid battery we will get Lead, Acid, and Battery.
-Lead is a chemical element (symbol is Pb and the atomic number is 82).
+If we break the name Lead Acid battery, we will get Lead, Acid, and Battery.
+Lead is a chemical element (symbol Pb the atomic number 82).
 It is a soft and malleable element.
 We know what Acid is; it can donate a proton or accept an electron pair when it is reacting.
-So, a battery, which consists of Lead and anhydrous plumbic acid (sometimes wrongly called as lead peroxide), is called as Lead Acid Battery.
+So, a battery, which consists of Lead and anhydrous plumbic acid (sometimes wrongly called lead peroxide), is called as Lead lead-acid battery.
+Understanding the construction of lead acid battery is crucial for grasping its working principle.

 Now, what is the internal construction?

-A Lead Acid Battery consists of the following things, we can see it in the below image:
+A Lead Acid Battery consists of the following things, which we can see in the image below:

 Lead Acid Battery Internal Diagram

 In the batteries, the plates are of two types, positive and negative.
-The positive one consists of Lead dioxide and negative one consists of Sponge Lead.
-These two plates are separated using a separator which is an insulating material.
+The positive one consists of Lead dioxide, and the negative one consists of Sponge Lead.
+These two plates are separated using a separator, which is an insulating material.
 This total construction is kept in a hard plastic case with an electrolyte.
 The electrolyte is water and sulfuric acid.

 Now, what is the charge storage capacity?

-It is highly dependable on the active material (Electrolyte quantity) and the plate’s size.
-You may have seen that lithium battery storage capacity is described in mAh or milliamp-hour rating, but in the case of Lead Acid battery, it is Amp hour.
-We will describe this in later section.
+It is highly dependent on the active material (Electrolyte quantity) and the plate’s size.
+You may have seen that lithium battery storage capacity is described in mAh or milliamp-hour rating, but in the case of Lead Acid battery, it is amp-hour.
+We will describe this in a later section.

 Working of Lead Acid Battery

-Working of the Lead Acid battery is all about chemistry and it is very interesting to know about it.
+Working of the Lead Acid battery is all about chemistry, and it is very interesting to know about it.
 There are huge chemical process is involved in Lead Acid battery’s charging and discharging condition.
 The diluted sulfuric acid H2SO4 molecules break into two parts when the acid dissolves.
 It will create positive ions 2H+ and negative ions SO4-.
-As we told before, two electrodes are connected as plates, Anode and Cathode.
-Anode catches the negative ions and cathode attracts the positive ions.
-This bonding in Anode and SO4- and Cathode with 2H+ interchange electrons and which is further react with the H2O or with the water (Diluted sulfuric acid, Sulfuric Acid + Water).
+As we told before, two electrodes are connected as plates, the Anode and the Cathode.
+The anode catches the negative ions, and the cathode attracts the positive ions.
+This bonding in the Anode and SO4- and the Cathode with 2H+ interchange electrons, and which further react with the H2O or with the water (Diluted sulfuric acid, Sulfuric Acid + Water).
+The lead acid battery working principle is based on reversible electrochemical reactions between lead compounds and sulfuric acid.

-But what actually happen when we charge a Lead Acid Battery?
+But what actually happens when we charge a Lead Acid Battery?

 Well, the same chemical reactions which we described before.
 Specifically, when the battery is connected with the charger, the sulfuric acid molecules break into two ions, positive ions 2H+ and negative ions SO4-.
-The hydrogen exchange electrons with the cathode and become hydrogen, this hydrogen reacts with the PbSO4 in cathode and form Sulfuric Acid (H2SO4) and Lead (Pb).
-On the other hand, SO4- exchange electrons with anode and become radical SO4.
-This SO4 reacts with PbSO4 of anode and create the lead peroxide PbO2 and sulfuric acid (H2SO4).
-The energy gets stored by increasing the gravity of sulfuric acid and increasing the cell potential voltage.
+The hydrogen exchanges electrons with the cathode and becomes hydrogen.
+This hydrogen reacts with the PbSO4 in the cathode and forms Sulfuric Acid (H2SO4) and Lead (Pb).
+On the other hand, SO4- exchange electrons with the anode and become radical SO4.
+This SO4 reacts with PbSO4 of the anode and creates the lead peroxide PbO2 and sulfuric acid (H2SO4).
+The energy gets stored by increasing the concentration of sulfuric acid and increasing the cell potential voltage.

-As explained above, following chemical reactions takes place at Anode and Cathode during the charging process.
+As explained above, the following chemical reactions take place at the Anode and the Cathode during the charging process.

 At cathode